Second Grade Handbook Peg Witt Sibley Elementary School 20010-11 email@example.com

 We follow the calendar with our classroom birthdays.
 If your child was born during the summer months, we will celebrate their half birthday.
 Children may bring a treat to share with the class, but is certainly not required.
 Treats must be purchased at a store.
 Birthday party invitations must be sent through the mail and not given out during the school day as it an out of school activity.

 Parent help is most welcome in a variety of ways!
 This might include: holiday parties, leading challenge Math groups, field trips, reading with children, "publishing" children's writing, preparing materials for class projects, and the list goes on!
 Many activities can be done at home as well as at school.
 Please note the volunteer form to indicate your interest.
 Thank you so very much!
 Please note you are welcome to visit the classroom at any time throughout the year.

 Children are only children for a short amount of time.
 Families are busy therefore I do not send home daily "traditional" homework.
-However, it is expected children will read for at least 15 minutes each day at home, practice spelling words, and complete a weekly math skill sheet.
+However, it is expected children will read for at least 15 minutes each day at home, practice spelling words, and complete a weekly math skill sheet which will come home on Tuesday and returned on Wednesday.
 These activites should be completed in less than 20 minutes.